CampbellSoftware/Tardigrade/README.md

 A Fully Fledged Data Manipulation Program with a built-in Scripting Language written entirely in Python.

 # Notice
-The files shown in the main are the earliest version.
-In order to get the latest, look in the releases.
+The only thing shown in the main branch is the python file.
+In order to get the latest executable, look in the releases.

 # Features
 - A fully custom syntax